GetLightBite/fruitfam/README.md

+# FruitFam

 FruitFam is a game to help you get fitter by eating more.
+This is the server, which runs on python2.7.
+It's written using Flask.
+There are two parts - the main server, and a celery queue - which is used for offloading batch tasks like notifications.

 ## Running